miranda-hawkes/induction-tutorials/Building-A-RESTful-API-With-Scala-Play/Part 2 - CRUD Controller Actions.md

 - The result of `dataRepository.create()` is a `Future[Result]`, so even though we're not doing any lookup here, the type must be the same

 **What does `_` mean in the `case` statements?**
 - This is a character used when you don't care what the value of that field is.
-In the `JsError(_)`, if we wanted to we could pull out the reason(s) the validation failed and log them somewhere.
+For `JsError(_)`, if we wanted to we could pull out the reason(s) the validation failed and log them somewhere.
+- Have a look in the documentation for the `JsSuccess` and `JsError` case classes to see what other properties they have.
+Hint: start [here](https://www.playframework.com/documentation/2.6.x/api/scala/play/api/libs/json/index.html)

 ### The Update Action
 See if you can apply what you've seen so far to the `update()` function and complete the code.